WKCR-FM: After 1968

-Poet and critic Molly McQuade has praised WKCR's jazz programming, stating that "WKCR’s inspired programming feels more like dream logic than traditional radio" and that she is "willingly indebted and harmlessly addicted" to several of the station's programs.
+Poet and critic Molly McQuade has praised WKCR's jazz programming, stating that "WKCR's inspired programming feels more like dream logic than traditional radio" and that she is "willingly indebted and harmlessly addicted" to several of the station's programs.

 Incidents

 When Sputnik 1 was launched on October 4, 1957, WKCR staff recorded its signal during the satellite's first pass over the United States and became the first North American radio station to rebroadcast this signal.
 The next morning, two FBI agents walked into the station and confiscated the tape.
 A Freedom of Information Act request was filed on June 28, 2018, requesting the declassification of all documents related to the confiscation of the tapes and their whereabouts.
 The request was rejected on account of the records having been destroyed in 1975.

-WKCR was allegedly hijacked mid-broadcast once around 1995.
-The interruption reportedly began with eerie screeches, and was followed by silence, then by a woman reciting obituaries, including those of Frank Oppenheimer and several victims of the 1988 bombing of Pan Am Flight 103.
-After a couple of minutes, the station took control and came back on air as usual.
-A supposed recording of the incident was uploaded to 4chan in 2013.
+WKCR was allegedly hijacked mid-broadcast around 1995.
+The interruption reportedly began with eerie screeches and was followed by silence, then by a woman reciting obituaries, including those of Frank Oppenheimer and several victims of the 1988 bombing of Pan Am Flight 103.
+The woman reading the names during the hijacking would occasionally be interrupted by the sound of a bell.
+After a couple of minutes, the station took control and came back on air as usual, saying that music will be running a little late but not giving a reason for it.
+A recording of the incident was uploaded to 4chan in 2013.